 “I wish I’d loved Rey with a healed heart instead of a broken one - I would've been a better partner.
-I wish that my marriage to Thomas wasn't so tragic.
-That I hadn't been so lost and confused when I met Kenny that I couldn't recognize love when it found me.
+I wish that my marriage to Thomas wasn't so tragic – that I hadn't been so lost and confused when I met Kenny that I couldn't recognize love when it found me.
 And for the years that I spent in CX's war zone, I wish I realized sooner that I had the key to set us all free.
 I know that I cannot go back and change any of it, and I don't want to.
-I understand the roles they played to get me here.
-I had a moment of clarity, Ally – of complete acceptance and ownership of my life and I am humbled by all that I have done.
+I understand the roles they all played to get me to this point in my life.
+But I had a moment of clarity, Ally – of complete acceptance and ownership of my life and I am humbled by all that I have done.
 Maybe that’s why I was crying,” I said.

 “Oh my god Kit, you’re so weird,” she said throwing her arms around me.
-“You should be talking to that crazy old man that you like to hang out with, I don’t know what to say to you when you talk like this,”
+“You should be talking to that crazy old man that you like to hang out with all the time.
+I don’t know what to say to you when you speak like this,”

 “I think I’m ready now,” I said as if she hadn't spoken.
-If it were advice I wanted, I would've gone to see Tyson who ask questions and helps me find answers.
-Ally give hugs and tells me that she doesn't know what I’m talking about.
+If it were advice I wanted, I would've gone to see Tyson who asks questions and helps me find answers.
+Ally give hugs and tells me that she doesn't know what I’m talking about most of the time.
 But she's a great listener and a solid fixture in my life.
 I would move mountains for her.

 “Ready for what?” she asked.